UCLeuvenLimburg/scripting-exercises/03-regex/01-matching/22-twice-repeated/explanations.md

 * First, you need to express the first character is important, that it needs to be 'remembered'.
 You achieve this by putting this pattern between parentheses.
 In our case, this leads to `(.)`
 * In order to refer to whatever matches with `(.)`, you use a backreference `\1`.

 This gives you `(.)\1` as regex.
-However, there's still a small annoying issue you need to deal with.
+However, there's still one small annoying issue you need to deal with.

 ## Raw Strings